Quasi-equilibrium configurations of binary systems of dark matter admixed neutron stars: Conclusion

 We have extended the \texttt{SGRID} code to construct constraint-solved, quasi-equlibrium configurations of binaries of NSs consisting of two non-interacting fluids.
 The second fluid represents DM that can comprise some part of the matter of NS.
 In this study we have used the EoS of a degenerate, relativistic Fermi gas with different particle masses to model the DM fluid.
 These quasi-equlibrium configurations can be used as initial data for NR inspiral simulations of DM admixed NS binaries.
 The \texttt{BAM} code can already evolve mirror DM~\cite{Emma:2022xjs} and could be easily extended to allow for general EoS for the DM fluid.

 Another possible application of the two fluid approach are superfluid NS cores.
 At sufficiently high density BM forms a state made of superfluid neutrons and superconducting protons, which can be described in a two fluid approach.
-However, the two fluids still interact with each other due to the entrainment effect and the condition of beta-equilibrium~\cite{ComJoy03}.
-Solutions of isolated NS with superfluid cores are constructed in~\cite{PriNovCom05,Cha08} taking into account the interaction of the fluids.
-For a study of superfluid and superconducting cores in binary NS the formalism in this work could be extended using a similar model for the interactions.
-In binary NS collisions the temperature will rise above the critical temperature for superfluidity and superconductivity, so that it becomes necessary to include even a third fluid representing the non-superfluid component.
+However, the two fluids still interact with each other due to the entrainment effect and the condition of beta-equilibrium~\cite{ComJoy03}. {The evolution equations for interacting multifluid systems have been discussed in~\cite{AndCom21, And21}, but so far no formalism exists for the construction of initial data for NS binary systems.
+For the construction of such initial data the formalism in this work could be extended using an interaction model similar to the one used in solutions of isolated NS with superfluid cores~\cite{PriNovCom05,Cha08} and taking into account mutual friction~\cite{AndSidCom06}.} In binary NS collisions the temperature will rise above the critical temperature for superfluidity and superconductivity. {The case of finite temperature superfluid dynamics was discussed in~\cite{AndKruCom12}.}

 We have tested the convergence of the constructed configurations with respect to resolution.
 The Hamiltonian constraint converges polynomially with an order of $\approx 2.7$.
 The lack of exponential convergence can be attributed to the presence of the non-smooth transition of the density at the surface of the inner fluid, which is not fitted to the boundaries of the spectral elements.
 Self-convergence tests for metric components and the specific enthalpies show that the solution improves with increasing resolution, but with a slightly broken convergence towards higher resolution, which we again attribute to the surface of the inner fluid.
 For future improvements to the code it is a worthwhile consideration to implement a new grid layout that allows fitting to the surface of a second fluid